Does Premier Protein Have Lead? The Powder Was Tested. The Shakes Weren’t.

 Premier Protein Clear Drinks Not tested No independent data ❓ Unknown

-✅ Context: Where 0.59 µg Sits in the Full Dataset
+✅ Context: Where the Powder’s 0.38 µg Sits in the Dataset

 Consumer Reports tested 28 protein products total.
-Premier Protein RTD ranked #6 safest — in the top quarter of all products tested.
-For comparison: Muscle Milk had 1.25 µg (#17), Orgain Organic Plant had 0.72 µg (#12), and Naked Nutrition Vegan had 7.86 µg (#23 worst).
+Premier Protein RTD ranked Under CR’s bar — under CR’s level of concern.
+For comparison: Muscle Milk Pro Advanced measured 128% (#17), Orgain Organic Plant measured 143% of CR’s level of concern, and Naked Nutrition Vegan had 7.7 µg (#23 worst).
 Premier Protein's 0.59 µg is meaningfully safer than most products on the market.

 🛡️